Calle Brown: Professional

 In October 2015, Brown announced that he would be joining the Houston Dynamo of Major League Soccer for the 2016 season.
 The deal was officially announced by the club on December 17, 2015.

 Following his release from Houston, Brown joined Seattle Sounders FC on February 20, 2018.

 Brown signed with hometown club Loudoun United FC on February 12, 2019.
 He was released after the 2019 season.

+In 2021, he returned to Northern Virginia FC after nearly two years without a club.